SAP-samples/analytics-cloud-datasphere-community-content/Technical_Samples/DSP_Analytic_Model_Sample_Data_Model/README.md

 Upload the CSV files as mentioned in the blog.

 ## Download/Install Instructions
+Please download the release for both the CSN file and the CSV files.
 For further information, please check the blog - https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-analytic-model-series-data-model-introduction/ba-p/13550812 .